xarray-contrib/xarray-simlab/doc/framework.rst

 within one and only one process.
 Using common variables across processes is achieved by declaring :func:`~xsimlab.foreign` variables.
 These are simply references to variables that are declared in other processes.

-You can use it for any computation inside a process just like original variables.
+You can use foreign variables for almost any computation inside a process just like original variables.
+The only difference is that ``intent='inout'`` is not supported for a foreign variable, i.e., a process may either need or compute a value of a foreign variable but may not update it (otherwise it would not be possible to unambiguously determine process dependencies -- see below).
+For the same reason, only one process in a model may compute a value of a variable (i.e., ``intent='out'``).

 The great advantage of declaring variables at unique places is that all their meta-data are defined once.
 However, a downside of this